 You can also bet in the disciplinary markets here.
 Because rugby is such a physical game, there are sometimes punch-ups between the two teams, or a player can make a mistake when tackling.
 Players can be sin-binned, where they receive a yellow card and leave the field for 10 minutes.
 You can bet on the first yellow card of a game, while red cards are also part of the sport, although they are more rare.

 Rugby Betting Odds for Dozens of Competitions

 Unibet offers you betting odds for dozens of competitions.
 These include the most popular national and international leagues and cups in both rugby league and rugby union.
-You can bet easily on the Six Nations Tournament, the Rugby World Cup and the Rugby Championship.
+You can bet easily on the Six Nations Championship, the Rugby World Cup and the Rugby Championship.

-Live rugby betting on Unibet gives you multiple different markets to choose from.
+Live rugby betting with Unibet gives you multiple different markets to choose from.
 You can find over/under bets, handicap bets and basic 1X2 bets.
-There are also bets on the next try converted, next placekick converted and much, much more.
+There are also bets on the next try converted, the next drop goal and much, much more.